 Development of Management Personnel

 The Yamaha Group strives to develop management personnel who will be the backbone of business activities.

 In 2011, the Group started a manager training program for Japanese personnel at production bases, mainly at overseas production subsidiaries.
 Subsequently, a training program for managers was started in 2013.
 Then, from 2014, we have proceeded to expand and restructure programs to include non-Japanese personnel at overseas production bases, while we have been training production managers globally since 2016 under a program titled Senior Specialist Institute (SSI).

-Additionally, for human resources engaged in sales, we started the Yamaha Sales Company Executive College (Y-SEC) in February 2017 as a program that trains candidates for site manager, mainly at overseas sales companies.
-Going forward, we will systematically establish programs equally focused on job category and rank as we take a structured approach to training human resources who will work in management positions.
+Additionally, for human resources engaged in sales, we started the Yamaha Sales company Executive College (Y-SEC) in February 2017 as a program that trains candidates for site managers, mainly at overseas sales companies.
+Currently, we are systematically establishing programs equally focused on job category and rank as we take a structured approach to training human resources who will work in management positions.
 As such, from fiscal 2018, we introduced a management human resource development program (Yamaha Global Management Program) common among all job categories.

 Fostering Human Resources to Support Manufacturing